ksharry/ksharry/English.md

       + The internet is used by people all over the world.
       + 沒有doer時可以使用。
 23. First conditional
+    + vocabulary- silent letters.
+      + k
+        + know
+        + knee
+        + knife
+      + w
+        + wrist
+        + write
+        + wrong
+      + b
+        + thumb
+        + climb
+        + lamb
+    + grammar - First conditional
       + if plus present simple, with will plus an infinitive
       + If I lose my umbrella, I might buy another one.
+24. Second conditional
+    + vocabulary - prefixes
+      + precooked/already cooked or partly cooked
+      + prepacked/wrapped, often with plastic or in a box, before being sold
+      + preschool/nursery school
+      + proactive/taking action in support of something
+      + probiotic/containing good bacteria that keeps you healthy
+      + recycle/to collect and change rubbish so that it can be used again; to use something again for a different purpose
+      + re-educate/to teach someone to think or behave in a different way
+      + reheat/heat again
+      + reuse
-24. Talk about unreal situations
+    + grammar - Talk about unreal situations
       + if + past simple, … would + infinitive

 ## 基礎的英文教學